 Choy sum, botanically classified as Brassica rapa var. parachinensis, is a flowering, herbaceous plant that is a member of the Brassicaceae or cabbage family.
 The term Choy sum is used in many different ways in Asia, depending on the region, and is also known as Choi sum in English, Cai xin and Tsoi sum in Chinese, Saishin in Japanese, Pakauyai in Thai, and Cai Ngot in Vietnamese.
 The term Choy sum is predominately used to refer to a non-heading plant that grows loose, leaf blades and is considered to be one of the most popular everyday vegetables consumed in China.
 There are multiple varieties found under the Choy sum name, including Green Choy sum, White Choy sum, and Hong Kong Choy sum.
 Choy sum can also refer to the center of a cabbage plant.
-Translating from Chinese to mean “the heart of the vegetable,” Choy sum is a term that has become a broad descriptor used in Asia to describe culinary dishes that utilize the heart or innermost section of any cabbage-like vegetable.
+Traning from Chinese to mean “the heart of the vegetable,” Choy sum is a term that has become a broad descriptor used in Asia to describe culinary dishes that utilize the heart or innermost section of any cabbage-like vegetable.

 Choy sum is an excellent source of calcium, iron, and vitamins A and C, which are antioxidants that can help boost the immune system and protect the body against cell damage.
 It also contains fiber to help increase digestion and contains folic acid and potassium.